thitinan147/rails-with-keycloak/README.md

 ## Notes

 The main branch contains a TDD (Test-Driven Development) approach, while this branch (`login-with-keycloak-without-using-gem`) focuses on a direct integration with Keycloak without relying on specialized gems.

+## Acknowledgments

+Special thanks to [Claude.ai](https://claude.ai) for assistance with creating this README documentation.